|Nutrition Facts (per serving)|

 Mushroom risotto is a popular vegetarian Italian rice dish which makes for a suitable gourmet vegetarian entree whether dining out or at home.
-This is not a low-fat, healthy version, but rather a more traditional full-fat and indulgent recipe when you want nothing but pure, rich, decadent flavor.
-The ingredients include shallots, butter, garlic, white wine and yes, heavy cream and Parmesan or other hard cheese, such as Romano or Asiago.
+This is a more traditional indulgent risotto recipe for you to enjoy when you want nothing but pure, rich, decadent flavor.
+The ingredients include shallots, butter, garlic, white wine, and yes, heavy cream and Parmesan or other hard cheese, such as Romano or Asiago.
 All of that adds up to a whole lot of deliciousness.

 Along with plenty of butter and cream, this vegetarian mushroom risotto recipe uses shallots, Porcini mushrooms, and button mushrooms for a savory and creamy Italian vegetarian risotto you can serve up for a casual evening or a special occasion.